Plan your Open Days 2020

-Watch an overview session and learn about the course structure, majors and specialisations including accreditation in Accounting and Actuarial Studies, entry requirements and more.
+Attend an overview session for the Bachelor of Commerce.
+Learn and ask questions about the course structure, majors and specialisations, entry requirements and plenty more

-Find out what it’s really like to at Melbourne from current students, or learn how our partnerships and experiential learning will help you gain an edge in your career
+Join a student panel and ask a question about what it’s like to study business and commerce, and find out how our partnerships and experiential learning will help you gain an edge in your career

 The Melbourne curriculum